jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 -   [Creating a Final Specification](#creating_a_final_specification)

-The EMO initiates a specification committee ballot by sending an email on the public Jakarta EE Specification Committee (<jakarta.ee-spec@eclipse.org>) mailing list that describes the nature of the vote (creation/progress/release) and includes pointers to the PR
+The Specification Committee Chair (or their delegate) initiates a specification committee ballot by sending an email on the public Jakarta EE Specification Committee (<jakarta.ee-spec@eclipse.org>) mailing list that describes the nature of the vote (creation/progress/release) and includes pointers to the PR